 How to Prepare Your Deck for Winter Weather

 Winter’s coming early to Maryland!
 After the wettest year on record, we honestly can’t say we’re surprised.
-If you haven’t already done so, now’s the time to prepare your deck for all the winter weather ahead.
+If you haven’t already done so, now’s the time for you to get ready to prepare deck for winter weather ahead.
 By following these steps, you’ll keep your deck strong and sturdy for whatever the season holds.

 Step 1: Clean Up